halla-ai/mlops-2024/src/mlops2024/book/week07/bionic/visualise-rag.md

 # Visualising RAG data

-You will need to setup Jupyter Notebook to run the code below.
-See [Jupyter Notebook setup](figs/jupyter-notebook)

 The example code below assumes you already have your documents loaded into the bionicGPT database.
 We will create a scatter graph showing the document chunks of data together with the 4 most 'relevant' chunks based on the query you specified.
 At the end we should have a diagram like this